redhat-performance/quads/README.md

    - Query scheduling data to determine future availability
    - Generates a per-month visualization map for per-machine allocations to assignments.
    - JIRA integration.
-   - Webhook and IRC notifications (via supybot/notify plugin) for system releases.
+   - Chat webhook and IRC notifications (via supybot/notify plugin) for system releases.
    - Email notifications to users for new future assignments, releases and expirations.
    - Flask-based Web UI for searching for available bare-metal systems in the future based on model.
+   - Open, RESTful JSON API and RBAC for controlling access

 ## Design
    - Main components: `Python3, Flask, SqlAlchemy, PostrgreSQL, Jinja2`